Will Eating a Whole-Food Plant-Based Diet Help Me Lose Weight? + Hot & Sour Soup

 When you take weight out of the equation and whether or not you will lose any by eating a certain way, it leaves you with a clean slate to explore and decide how you want to eat.

-Will eating a whole food plant based diet help me lose weight?
+Will eating a whole-food plant-based diet help me lose weight?

-For me, I love eating a nutrient-rich, whole food plant based diet because I have no desire to eat animals or animal by-products, and I really enjoy eating whole plant foods.
+For me, I love eating a nutrient-rich, whole-food plant-based diet because I have no desire to eat animals or animal by-products, and I really enjoy eating whole plant foods.
 I am energized, I rarely get sick, I feel zingy and alive, I sleep well, I love cooking with plants, and I love eating many different colors.
-Following a whole food plant based way of eating brings me so much joy (full disclosure, I totally eat gluten-free vegan cake sometimes).
+Following a whole-food plant-based way of eating brings me so much joy (full disclosure, I totally eat gluten-free vegan cake sometimes).

 If I wanted to lose weight I would not change my overall dietary pattern.
 Instead, I would first cut out any processed foods that have crept into my routine (I’m lookin’ at you cake).
 Then I would look at the more calorie-dense whole plant foods that I eat and alter those choices so I eat fewer calories, or I would exercise more, or a combination of both.